Teradata/developer-resources/docs/explore-and-analyze-data/create-first-project.md

 ---
 id: create-first-project
-title: Create your first project
+title: Teradata - AI Unlimited - create your first project
-description: Run a simple workflow and learn how to use Teradata AI Unlimited.
+description: Learn how to use AI Unlimited by running a simple workflow in a Jupyter notebook.
+sidebar_label: Create your first project
 sidebar_position: 1
 tags:
   - Install AI Unlimited